nielswitte/OpenSim-CMS/assets/docs.md/03_CMS/03_Dashboard.md

 Only minutes from meetings that are scheduled now or in the past have a button `Minutes`.
 Because future meetings should not have any minutes yet.

 ## Comments
 Comments contain all visible comments to your account posted after the last time you logged in.
-This includes comments posted during
+This includes comments posted during the current session.

 ## Documents
 The list with documents is ordered by date, with the latest first.
 The list only contains documents to which you have access.